yezyilomo/django-restql/docs/querying_data.md

     ...
 ]
 ```
-So you can see that on a nested field `books` pks have been returned instead of books data as specified on `return_pk=True` kwarg on `BookSerializer`.
+So you can see that on the nested field `books` pks have been returned instead of the full book data because `return_pk=True` was set on the `BookSerializer` inside `CourseSerializer`.

 ### disable_dynamic_fields kwarg
-Sometimes there are cases where you want to disable fields filtering with on a specific nested field, **Django RESTQL** allows you to do so by using `disable_dynamic_fields` kwarg when instantiating a serializer.
+Sometimes there are cases where you want to disable fields filtering on a specific nested field, **Django RESTQL** allows you to do so by using `disable_dynamic_fields` kwarg when instantiating a serializer.
 Below is an example which shows how to use `disable_dynamic_fields` kwarg.

 ```py
 from rest_framework import serializers